stuuupidcat/RPL/README.md

 ## Getting Help

-Feel free to open an issue or contact us via [email](stuuupidcat@163.com) if you have any questions.
+Feel free to open an issue or contact us via email (stuuupidcat@163.com) if you have any questions.

 ## Contributing